Installing on Linode Kubernetes Engine (LKE)

 You will only need to make a few choices on this screen.
 Here’s what we have done:

-• In Add Node Pools, we added two Dedicated 4 GB simply to show a cluster running more than one node.
+• Node Pool configuration: In Add Node Pools, we added two Dedicated 4 GB simply to show a cluster running more than one node.
 Two nodes is sufficient for Spin apps, though you may prefer the more traditional 3 node cluster.
 Click Add to add these, and ignore the warning about minimum sizes.

 This will take you to a screen that shows the status of the cluster.
 Initially, you will want to wait for all of your Node Pool to start up.
 Once all of the nodes are online, download the kubeconfig file, which will be named something like spinkube-lke-1-kubeconfig.yaml.